Technologicat/unpythonic/README.md

 In the spirit of [toolz](https://github.com/pytoolz/toolz), missing features for Python from the list processing tradition.
 We place a special emphasis on **clear, pythonic syntax**, as far as possible without [MacroPy](https://github.com/azazel75/macropy).

-The other design considerations are simplicity, robustness, and minimal dependencies (currently none).
+Other design considerations are simplicity, robustness, and minimal dependencies (currently none).
+Pure Python 3.4.

 **Contents**: